db-group-mimic-III/mimic-iii/sepsis_summary.md

 ### Create abnormam clinical values table
 **Warning** expensive query, took `6.3` minutes i7 MacBook Pro 15-inch 2017
+We created a table based off of the biometric values related to SIRS.
+To reduce the size of the table, we filted to ensure only abnormal values were included.
 ``` SQL
 DROP TABLE IF EXISTS abnorm_clin_val;